UCLAdeepvision/CS269-projects-2022spring/_posts/2022-04-10-team03-instruction-to-post.md

 ### Image-Text Foundation Models

 A recent line of research in computer vision focuses on pre-training with image and text jointly to learn multimodal representations.
-One paradigm of works demonstrated success by training two encoders simultaneuously with contrastive loss.
+One paradigm of works [2][13],demonstrated success by training two encoders simultaneuously with contrastive loss.
 The dual-encoder model consists of an image and text encoder and embed images and texts in the same latent space.
 These models are typically trained with noisy webly data that are image and text pairs.
 Another line of work follows an encoder-decoder architecture.
 During pre-training, the encoder takes images as input, and the decoder is applied with a language modeling loss.
-As a further step, the most recent work combines both architectures and achieves the state of art results on a variety of vision and language tasks.
+As a further step, the most recent work [12] combines both architectures and achieves the state of art results on a variety of vision and language tasks.

 In this work, we utilize CLIP ([Radford, et al. 2021](https://arxiv.org/pdf/2103.00020.pdf)), an image-text foundation model with a dual-encoder architecture.
 The encoders are trained in parallel with web collected images and corresponding captions.
 During training, CLIP aligns the outputs from the image and text encoder in the same latent space.

 The detailed structure is shown in Fig.1.
 For each training step, a batch of n image and text pairs is sampled.
 The matching pairs are treated as positive examples, and unmatching are negative examples.
 Then the model computes the inner product of embeddings from the encoders for each pair and applies a contrastive loss.

-In the test time, given a set of possible labels and an input image, CLIP places the each label within a prompt that can be in the form of "an image of a \[label\]." and uses the pretrained text encoder to embed the prompts.
+In the test time, given a set of possible labels and an input image, CLIP places each label within a prompt that can be in the form of "an image of a \[label\]." and uses the pretrained text encoder to embed the prompts.
 Then it computes the inner product between the text embeddings and the image embedding from the image encoder.
 Finally, the label whose prompt generates the highest similarity score will be the prediction answer.

 ![CLIP]({{ '/assets/images/team03/final/3.png' | relative_url }})
 {: style="width: 700px; max-width: 100%;"}
 *Fig 1.
 CLIP's structure.
 From CLIP ([Radford, et al. 2021](https://arxiv.org/pdf/2103.00020.pdf))*

 ### Saliency Methods
-Saliency methods such as CAM and Grad-CAM have shown to generate class dependent heapmaps that highlight areas containing objects of the given class in an input image from intermediate outputs of pre-trained image classification models, such as VGG and ResNet.
-The generated saliency maps can be directly used to perform localization tasks by drawing bounding boxes the most highlighted region.
+Saliency methods such as CAM [4] and Grad-CAM [5] have shown to generate class dependent heapmaps that highlight areas containing objects of the given class in an input image from intermediate outputs of pre-trained image classification models, such as VGG and ResNet.
+The generated saliency maps can be directly used to perform localization tasks by drawing bounding boxes around the most highlighted region.

 Score-CAM ([Wang, et al. 2020](https://arxiv.org/pdf/1910.01279.pdf)) is a another method to generate saliency maps for CNN based image classifiers.
 It often produces more accurate and stable results than gradient based methods from experimental results.
 According to Fig. 2, given an input image, score cam takes the activation maps from the last convolution layer, and uses these maps as masks over the the input image.
 The masked input images are processed by the CNN again to generate a weight for each activation map.
 The weights are normalized the weighted sum of the maps is used as the final output.
 ![Score-CAM]({{ '/assets/images/team03/final/4.png' | relative_url }})